risi-kondor/GElib/python/docs/source/SO3partB.rst

 Since ``SO3part`` is derived from ``torch.Tensor``, it supports all the usual
-tensor arithmetic operations, and its elements can be accessed directly, just like for any PyTorch tensor.
+tensor arithmetic operations, and its elements can be accessed directly, just like any PyTorch tensor.

 |